COS301-SE-2023/Avalanche/Docs/SRS-v1.md

 ##### As a Registry User:
 - I can do anything a Registrar User can do
 - I can view unanonymised Registrar Data (eg. Registrar Ranking)

+### Functional Requirements:

+#### Requirements

+1. Provide a secure authentication process
+    1. Allow users to register onto the application after going through the onboarding of a one time pin, that expires after 24 hours
+    2. Allow users to log into the system with their credentials
+    3. Allow users to forget their password
+    4. Join via invite link

+2. Provide integration methods to our data products (For context “data products” are the packages provided by the business, thus for Avalanche it is registrar integration into ZACR, AFRICA and RyCE as well as domain watch, sqlCreater, natural language to sql)
+    1. Users must be able to subscribe to a “data product” for a period of time
+    2. Users must be able to subscribe to multiple “data products”
+    3. Users must be able authenticate with existing accounts with DNS for registrar   - specific integrations

+3. Provide users the ability to create and manage organisations
+    1. Users must be able to create an organisation
+    2. Users in the organisation owner user group must be able to create user groups within an organisation
+    3. Users in the admin user group must be able to assign users to existing user groups
+    4. Inviting an existing Avalanche Analytics User
+    5. Inviting an unregistered Avalanche Analytics User
+    6. Existing users must be able to accept invites to an organisation user group
+    7. Users must be able to exit user groups
+    8. Admin must be able to remove users from user groups but not other admins
+    9. Admin Users must be able to add data products to user groups